 When you book your room you should be able to do a little research on what types of amenities are available to you.
 I believe all rooms have coffee makers and some type of fridge, but I brought some instant coffee and creamer with me.
 I don’t love their in-room coffee, but you can always get hot water by running it through the coffee maker.
 All resorts also offer the refillable mugs for around $17 which might not be a bad option if you are eating and drinking at the resort (these also come with the dining plans.)
 If you are staying at a higher end resort you may have more amenties available to you.
 We had a mini fridge when we stayed at the Coronado Springs resort but we had an all out kitchen when we were at the Grand Floridian.
 The fridges at the moderate and value resorts are small so they won’t store a whole lot of food.

 While there are usually some options for buying groceries at Disney resorts, this can get expensive.
 When we were at the Grand Floridian Jim bought a bunch of bananas that ended up costing about 12 dollars (2 dollars a piece)!
-So, while this is an option, it might be worth either bringing some groceries or making a quick trip to Publix when you arrive (if you have a car or want to take a taxi.)
+So, while this is an option, it might be worth either bringing some groceries or making a quick trip to Publix when you arrive (if you have a car or want to take an Uber.)
 There are stores about 20-30 minutes away (depending on time of day and which resort you are in.)
 This last trip we made a quick stop on the way in (right off of route 4) and I’m so glad we did as I’m sure it saved us a bunch.
 Plus, then we didn’t have to go back off the property once we arrived.

 Another good option is a grocery delivery service (particularly if you don’t have a car.)
 Amazon ships easily to Disney resorts and if you have Prime you can use their Prime Pantry service which has some great options.
 There is also a service called Garden Grocer which might be a good option for you as well.
 There are minimums and delivery fees but I bet it would still save you money if you are going to be there for a few days.